BankPoolAmsterdam/bankpoolamsterdam.github.io/index.md

    - a. in a long rack game, one player has legally pocketed eight balls and does not owe any balls;
    - b. in a short rack game, one player has legally pocketed five balls and does not owe any balls.

-2. For three, four or five players, the long rack game ends when one player has legally pocketed five, four, or three balls, respectively, and does not owe any balls.
+2. For three, four, or five players, the long rack game ends when one player has legally pocketed five, four, or three balls, respectively, and does not owe any balls.

 ## 18. Express Rule for Overtime Matches
+,
 1. If a match exceeds 60 minutes of continuous play, the referee or tournament director may invoke the Express Rule to ensure timely tournament progression.

 2. Under the Express Rule, the match will continue under modified shot requirements based on the core rules of [Honolulu Pool](https://en.wikipedia.org/wiki/Honolulu_(pool)):